01mf02/jq-lang-spec/values.md

 \snd&{}: (T, U) \to T &&\coloneqq \lambda p. p\, (\lambda x\, y. y)
 \end{alignat*}

-We use natural numbers to store label identifiers.
 We can construct a function
 $\nateq: \mathbb N \to \mathbb N \to \boolt$ that returns
 $\true$ if two natural numbers are equal, else $\false$.